Updated: Jun 19

 There’s no evidence of high-level performance without experience or practice.
 The most accomplished people needed years of hard work and smart choices before becoming world-class.

 There’s no substitute for hard work.
 Stephen King once said “Talent is cheaper than table salt.
 What separates the talented individual from the successful one is a lot of hard work.”
 And as Henry Ford says, “The harder you work, the luckier you get” — the more successful you get!
 Greatness isn’t handed to anyone; it requires a lot of hard work.
 The best people in any field are those who devote the most hours to their crafts.
-Michael Jordan practiced intensely beyond the already punishing team practices.
-The all-time-great football receiver Jerry Rice — passed up by 15 teams because they considered him too slow — practiced so hard that other players would get sick trying to keep up.
+Michael Jordan practised intensely beyond the already punishing team practices.
+The all-time-great football receiver Jerry Rice — passed up by 15 teams because they considered him too slow — practised so hard that other players would get sick trying to keep up.
 Bill Gates saw the dawn of the PC and worked hard to put a computer on every desk.
 John D. Rockefeller, too, saw ahead when the world-changing new industry was oil and took advantage.

 The importance of hard work is a timeless truth.
 Rather than fight it, run with it and you will never be disappointed.
-Your life will reach a whole new level when you stop avoiding and fearing hard work and simply surrender to it.
-Greatness and extraordinary success isn’t reserved for a preordained few.
-It is available to you and to everyone.
+Your life will reach a whole new level when you stop avoiding and fearing hard work and surrender to it.
+Greatness and extraordinary success aren’t reserved for a preordained few.
+It is available to you and everyone.
 If you are willing to put in the work, your efforts will pay off.